-14 best places to celebrate Lunar New Year
+13 great places to celebrate Lunar New Year

-(CNN) — Want to strut your stuff in the Year of the Dog?
+(CNN) — Want to strut your stuff in the Year of the Pig?

 If you're in Hong Kong -- or Vietnam, South Korea or anywhere else in the world with a Chinese diaspora -- it's time to don that tacky red jacket, gamble until you lose and eat till you burst.